sahil-gupta/khan-js/README.md

  - acorn incompatible with ie8 in js strict mode
    - determined with [jscc.info](http://jscc.info) (_./p-acorn.png_)

+### current implementation
+- provides feedback as user types
+- checks for white/blacklisted keywords in one pass
+- can check for >1 frequency of whitelist keywords

+### future implementation
+- make API more modular
+- keep a persistent keyword list, to not update on every user input
+- check that white/blacklist are mutually exclusive

 ### specs
 - whitelist
   - empty, one, many